Overview

 Littoral/Coastal Zone

-The main vegetation in these regions are four mangrove trees species with populate the lagoons.
-They are important in protecting the coastline from erosion and also in providing protection for nesting sites of many bird species.
+The main vegetation in these regions are four species of mangrove trees that populate the lagoons.
+They are important in protecting the coastline from erosion and also in providing protection for the nesting sites of many bird species.

 Arid Zone

-The Arid Zone is the largest vegetation zone on the islands and is home to three types of endemic cacti: the candelabra cactus, the lava cactus, and the prickly pear cactus which is the primary diet of Giant tortoises and land ignuanas.
-Other plant species found in this zone are the Floreana Daisy, Galápagos lantana, Manzanillo, Muyuyo, Palo verde, Grey matplant and the Galápagos purslane.
+The Arid Zone is the largest vegetation zone on the islands and is home to three types of endemic cacti: the candelabra cactus, the lava cactus, and the prickly pear cactus, which is the primary diet of giant tortoises and land iguanas.
+Other plant species found in this zone are the Floreana daisy, Galápagos lantana, manzanillo, muyuyo, palo verde, grey mat plant, and the Galápagos purslane.

 Transition Zone